 Title screen image

-As noted above, there are in fact, two different title screens that can be shown.
+As noted above, there are in fact, three different title screens that can be shown.
 The first appears when the 'terminator text' is allowed to scroll uninterrupted.
 This will result in a 'titelscreen fade' where the title slowly appears from a black screen.
 The second title screen appears instantly if the player presses any key.
-By default both of these titles are identical, but they don't have to be.
+The third appears after a Game Over and the High Scores demo plays out.
+By default all three of these title imagess are identical, but they don't have to be.

 Like all bitmaps, the title screen must be cached before it can be displayed.
 The number given in these patches is the chunk number (Properly labelled by Keengraph; ModKeen will label the bitmap with a different number.)
 As such there are a total of four lines of code, two for each title screen.